-S&P 500: The Standard & Poor's 500 Index covers 500 large cap stocks representing approximately 80% of the total U.S. equity market capitalization.
-Companies included in the index have market capitalizations of \$3.2 billion or greater.
+S&P 500: The Standard & Poor's 500 Index covers 500 large cap stocks representing approximately 75% of the total U.S. equity market capitalization.
+Companies included in the index have market capitalizations of \$5 billion or greater.
 A company's weight in the index is proportional to its market value.
 This index is used as a benchmark for large cap domestic equity managers.

 Russell 3000: A Frank Russell Company index consisting of the 3,000 largest U.S. companies as measured by total market capitalization, representing approximately 98% of the investable U.S. equity market.
-The largest company in the index has a market cap of approximately \$910 billion and the smallest company is roughly \$180 million.
+The largest company in the index has a market cap of approximately \$420 billion and the smallest company is roughly \$130 million.
 The Russell 3000 Index is the overall domestic equity benchmark.

-Russell 2000: An index consisting of the 2,269 smallest securities contained in the Russell 3000 equity market.
+Russell 2000: An index consisting of the 2,000 smallest securities contained in the Russell 3000, representing approximately 10% of the investable U.S. equity market.
 The average market capitalization of companies in the index is approximately \$1.3 billion.
-This index is used as a benchmark for domestic small cap equity managers.
+This index is used as a benchmark for small cap domestic equity managers.

 Russell 2000 Growth: A small cap growth index consisting of approximately 50% of stocks in the Russell 2000 Index.
 This index consists of companies with higher price-to-book ratios and higher forecasted growth values.
-The average market value cap for stocks in this index is \$2.5 billion and the median market cap is \$1 billion.
-This index is used as a benchmark for domestic small cap growth equity managers.
+The average market value cap for stocks in this index is \$1.55 billion and the median market cap is \$0.6 billion.

 Russell 1000 Growth: An index compiled from the stocks of the 1,000 largest companies in the Russell 3000 which reflect a greater than average growth orientation.
 Stocks in the index tend to exhibit higher price-to-book and price-earnings ratios, and other growth characteristics.
-The index contains stocks from approximately 542 companies.
+The index contains stocks from approximately 590 companies.
 It is used as a benchmark for large cap domestic equity growth managers.

 Russell 1000 Value: An index compiled from the stocks of the 1,000 largest companies in the Russell 3000 which reflect a less than average growth orientation.
 Stocks in the index tend to exhibit low price-to-book and price-earnings ratio, and other value characteristics.
-The index contains stocks from approximately 729 companies.
+The index contains stocks from approximately 600 companies (Note: there are over 300 overlap of stocks in both the 1000 Growth and 1000 Value).
 The index is used as a benchmark for large cap domestic equity value managers.

-MSCI ACW ex U.S.: The Morgan Stanley Capital International All Country World Free ex U.S. Index.
-An index composed of securities from 46 developed and emerging market countries of the Americas, Europe, the Middle East, Asia and the Pacific, excluding the United States.
+MSCI ACW ex U.S.\: The Morgan Stanley Capital International All Country World Free ex U.S. Index.
+An index composed of securities from 45 developed and emerging market countries of the Americas, Europe, the Middle East, Asia and the Pacific, excluding the United States.
 The index does not include securities from markets closed to foreign investment or those securities in open markets that are not purchasable by foreigners.
 The index is used as a benchmark for international equity managers.

-MSCI EAFE Index: The Morgan Stanley Capital International Europe, Australasia, and Far East Index is a market capitalization weighted index consisting of developed markets outside of the U.S. and Canada.
+MSCI EAFE Index\: The Morgan Stanley Capital International Europe, Australasia, and Far East Index is a market capitalization weighted index consisting of developed markets outside of the U.S. and Canada.
 It is maintained by MSCI Barra.
 The index ranks each stock in the investable universe from largest to smallest by market capitalization.
-The index includes a selection of stocks from 21 developed markets, but excludes those from the U.S. and Canada.
+The index includes a selection of stocks from 22 developed markets, but excludes those from the U.S. and Canada.
 The index has been calculated since December 31, 1969, making it the oldest international stock index.
 It is probably the most common benchmark for foreign stock funds.